ken-foster/MemeToaster/README.md

 # MemeToaster

-Add MemeToaster to your server by following this link: https://discord.com/api/oauth2/authorize?client_id=920060661294309378&permissions=2147535872&scope=bot
+Add MemeToaster to your Discord server by following this link: https://discord.com/api/oauth2/authorize?client_id=920060661294309378&permissions=2147535872&scope=bot

 This is a Discord bot you can use to spice up your conversations with captioned pictures, aka 'memes'.
 Enter in a picture category (or "tag") and a caption, and MemeToaster will randomly choose a picture from the category you supplied and caption it with the message you type.